-Baniaka
+Baniaka.

-Genmin's primary focus is Baniaka, which comprises the Baniaka and Baniaka West exploration licences covering an area of 881km2, and has a total strike length of 85km of iron mineralisation.
-Baniaka is further subdivided into 12 contiguous prospect areas (Figure 2).
+Our primary focus is Baniaka (Figure 1), which comprises the Baniaka and Baniaka West exploration licences covering an area of 881km2, with a total strike length of 85km of iron mineralisation.
+Baniaka is further subdivided into 12 contiguous prospect areas.